Kids’ Sports Podiatry

 • A long-term treatment and return to sport plan

 Our podiatrists are ready to help with any problems with kids pain or injury.
-We offer kid’s sports podiatry appointments at all of our five clinics around Brisbane and our Mount Isa clinic.
-To book an appointment for your child, simply call our friendly team on 1300 76 33 66 or book online!
+We offer kid’s sports podiatry appointments at all of our four clinics around Brisbane and our Mount Isa clinic.
+To book an appointment for your child, simply call our friendly team on 1300 76 33 66 or book online.

 Take the first step towards happy and healthy feet.